Unitarian Universalist Church of the Restoration

 THEME OF THE MONTH: THE GIFT OF TRANSFORMATION

 During March, the theme of "The Gifts of Transformation", has us considering various ways in we and the world around us is transformed.
-The transformation of a caterpillar into a butterfly is most familiar.
-Students and teachers are enjoying butterfly stickers and magnets.
-Please stop by the RE classrooms on the second floor for your sticker!
+The transformation of a caterpillar into a butterfly is most familiar, and we liked getting to know the Mixed Up Chameleon by Eric Carle.
+We hope that you are enjoying the butterfly magnets and stickers that were shared last week. to read the entire article...

 Yours in Faith,